ppy/osu-wiki/news/2025/2025-05-02-the-lazer-grand-arena-returns.md

 ![](/wiki/Tournaments/LGA/2025/img/lga2025-banner.jpg)

-Building on community feedback, this year's LGA retains the defining elements from the last iteration like cumulative scoring and the qualifier playlist, while also giving players more space to strategize with their picks and bans, as well as a new Lazer Mod mod category, with unique gimmicks tied to the new lazer mods!
+Building on community feedback, this year's LGA retains the defining elements from the last iteration like cumulative scoring and the qualifier playlist, while also giving players more space to strategise with their picks and bans.
+There is also a new Lazer Mod mod category, with unique gimmicks tied to the new lazer mods!

 ## Tournament schedule